Qiaoxiaomu/Personal-Website/content/home/awards.md

 - certificate_url: https://1drv.ms/u/s!Av0DBqC1uDGdcbbHpmVN0ozJ0iE?e=OhkdH3
   date_end: ""
   date_start: "2020-10-01"
+  description: " ◼ "To encourage undergraduate interest in economic issues, **Andrew W. Lo**, President, and **Philippe Martin**, Vice-President, of the **International Atlantic Economic Society** cordially invite students to compete in the IAES annual undergraduate competition in Washington, D.C., 15-18 October 2020"

-  description: " ◼ Comprehensively assessed the feasibility and suitability of a series of Machine Learning (PCA + XgBoost/LightGBM) & Deep Learning (AutoEncoder + GRU/LSTM) models on the predictions of company fundamentals (i.e., the Earnings)
+  ◼ Comprehensively assessed the feasibility and suitability of a series of Machine Learning (PCA + XgBoost/LightGBM) & Deep Learning (AutoEncoder + GRU/LSTM) models on the predictions of company fundamentals (i.e., the Earnings)

   ◼ Presented at the **90th International Atlantic Economic Conference**